Pages

 * Trip Advisor

-Admiral Sir Lucius Curtis, Ocean Village
+King Canute (previously Admiral Sir Lucius Curtis), Ocean Village

 Probably the best Wetherspoon pub in town, which makes it one of the best pubs in town.
 Been in here numerous times, but not reviewed it or taken pictures.
 Been in here with my nephew before a Saints game, and it had a great atmosphere.
 Been in here with friends for a meal.
 And been in here many times with our little one after Saturday morning pictures.
 A seat can usually be found, apart from match days.
 It's a solid, attractive building, and the inside is generally kept clean and tidy, except for exceptionally busy periods.
 It's probably the smallest Spoon in town, but somehow manages to create interesting corners and hidden rooms in its small space.